felixsuarez0727/demo-faster-whisper/mock_jobserver_test/README.md

 ### `main.py`

 This Python script serves as the core logic for client-side operations.
-It communication with the server, initializing the process by sending an `ID`.
+It communicates with the server, initializing the process by sending an `ID`.
 Upon receiving a `JSON response`, the script conducts transcription based on the provided data.
 Subsequently, it prepares a `JSON payload` containing the results to be sent back to the server.

 ```json
 {